corrode/corrode.github.io/content/blog/hardening-rust/index.md

 fn main() {
     sandbox().expect("failed to apply landlock sandbox");

+    // Your service starts here.
-    // Your service starts here — now restricted to /etc (read) and /var/data (read/write)
+    // The service is now restricted to /etc (read) and /var/data (read/write)
-    // Any attempt to open /tmp, /home, /proc etc. will be denied }
+    // Any attempt to open /tmp, /home, /proc etc. will be denied!
+}
 ```